Itozee/Data-1202-1st-Project/README.md

 - How the issue was resolved

-Information from surfing the net helped me realize I needed to change the format the document was in.
+Information from surfing the net helped me realize I needed to change the format the document.
 I further went on to re-save the document as a CSV (Comma Delimited) so as allow for a successful import.

 # Data Transformation
- In this phase, I focus on the process of converting, cleaning, and structuring data from its raw format into a format that is suitable for analysis and storage in a data warehouse or database.
+ In this phase, I focused on the process of converting, cleanin, and structuring data from its raw format into a format that is suitable for analysis and storage in a data warehouse or database.

 - Issues Faced
+- Wrong Values(1)
+I performed some quality checks on the dataset by using the 'Distinct' function on the columns.
+I found that the 'Model' column in the Cars_Dim dataset had some wrong values in some of the rows.

+- How the issue was resolved
+I used the 'update' function to actively change some of the values in the model column

+- Issues Faced
+- Wrong Datatype(2)
+After performing a join linking the dimension and the fact tables together, I tried to do some aggregations on price but I noticed the price column had comma separated in each value indicating that the datatype was set at Text.
+We have to change the datatype to be able to perform data aggregations.

+- How the issue was resolved
+I started by removing all the commas in the Price column of the Cars_dim, then modified the datatype of the price column from TEXT TO INTEGER.

+ # Operations Performed In the Transformations Phase
+ - Join
+  I performed the join function to show additional information regarding the cars.
+This involved using a left join which is the dimensions table (Cars_dim) and fact table (Cars_fact)

+- GROUP BY
+  There were so many

 - Datatype

 After the table import stage, I observed the datatype for the Price column in the fact table (cars_fact) was in text format.
 I noticed this when executing a select statement as the column had commas (,) inbetweenn numbers